acorn-io/library/docs/README.md

 ## Getting Started

 1. Install Rancher Desktop on your development machine.
 (Other clusters should work, but we have tested this)
-1. Download the latest binaries for your OS from the [acorn readme](https://github.com/acorn-io/acorn#quick-start).
+1. Download the latest binaries for your OS from the links at the top of [acorn readme](https://github.com/acorn-io/acorn#quick-start).
-1. You can follow the acorn [quickstart](https://docs.acorn.io/quickstart) to get up and running.
+1. Review the [quickstart](https://docs.acorn.io/quickstart) to get up and running.
 1. Review the [10k foot view](https://docs.acorn.io/Architecture/ten-thousand-foot-view) architecture.
-1. You can look at [certificate](https://docs.acorn.io/Concepts/certificates) management if you need TLS.
+1. If the app needs TLS review the [certificate](https://docs.acorn.io/Concepts/certificates) docs.
 1. Review some initial [acorns](https://github.com/acorn-io/acorn-library).

 ## Structure of a new acorn